katjacodes/mamasLetterbox/README.md

 The subscription page directs the user to Stripe, where they can purchase a subscription, currently available at the symbolic price of $0.50 to allow new users to test out the site without any risk while additional features are still being developed.
 This approach will hopefully make more users purchase a subscription and thus make the site more attractive for future users.

 ### Existing Features
-- Header Navigation Bar - Exists on [every page](base.html) and allows all users to easily navigate all the website's pages and find what they are looking for quickly, including being led back to their profile page when cklicing on the **logo**.
-(When clicking on the logo while not logged in, the login page will reload.)
+- Header Navigation Bar - Exists on [every page](templates/main-nav.html) and allows all users to easily navigate all the website's pages and find what they are looking for quickly, including being led back to their profile page when clicking on the **Account icon** and the on **My Profile**.
+(When clicking on the icon while not logged in, a visitor will be able to either register or log in.)
-- [Registration Page](register.html) - Allows new users to open an account and leads existing users to the login page throughte embedded link or by clicking on the Log In item in the navbar.
-- [Login Page](login.html) - Allows existing users to log in to their account and leads new users to the registration page throughte embedded link or by clicking on the Log In item in the navbar.
-- [Add Client Page](addClient.html) - Displayed only to logged in users.
-Provides interface to enter and save new client information.
-- [Manage Clients Page](clientInfo.html) - Displayed only to logged in users.
-Displays the organization names of all saved client information entries *in alphabetical order* and allows uers to view the complete entries, delete them, and access the edit page.
-- [Edit Client Page](editClient.html) - Displayed only to logged in users.
-Allows users to modify every line of the selected client information entry and either save or discard the changes.
-Automatically displays the current date in standard U.S. format at the top of the page.
-- [New Invoice Page](invoice.html) - Displayed only to logged in users.
-Allows users to create an invoice by using the dropdown menus and textfields that are part of the form and converting the completed form into ready-to-share pdf document at the end.
-- [Profile Page](profile.html) - Displayed only to logged in users.
-Provides quick explanations of and direct links to the different functionalities of the application.
+- [User Account Administration](templates/allauth) - This site uses the **Allauth** package to provide vistors with comprehensive user account management, including account creation and email verification, login, logout, and forgotten password recovery.
+- [Profile Creation](penpals/templates/penpal_create) and [Profile Editing](penpals/teamplates/penpal_edit) allowys registered users to create and edit their [personal profile](penpals/templates/penpal_detail) tied to their user account and visible to users with subscriptions.
+- [Penpal Listing](penpals/templates/penpal_list) allows **users** to see a list of other registered users, their age, language(s), and location. **Subscribers** can click on a button next to the profile and see more profile details including **contact information**.
+- The [Subscription Feature](subscriptions/templates/home) allows users to purchase a monthly subscription, currently at a trial price of U.S. $0.50/month to be able to view complete profile details of other users registered in the penapl database and contact them.
+Existing subscribers have the option to cancel their subscription using the **contact link** provided in the [Subscribers' view of the page](subscriptions/templates/subscriber.html).

 ### Features to Implement in the Future
-- POST request-based functionality for users to submit additional personal information on the profile page, which will then be added to the invoice header via GET request.
-- Functionality to add rates to the database the same way it is currently possible to add client information.
-- A modal confirming a user's intent to delete a client information entry.
-- Forgot password functionality.
+- Profile pictur feature as part of the penpal profile.
+- Integrated chat option.
+- Ability to manage subscription directly from the website.
+- A blog spotlighting existing members

 ## Technologies Used